budget-munchies/budget-munchies-project/README.md

       that make the server inaccessible.

 However, testcafe passes ALL test (5) with no problems on local machine.
-Some crosswiring happened when branched merged, maybe a github issue.
+Some crosswiring happened when branches merged, maybe a github issue.
 I quadrupled checked on my local machine.
 Application is up and running and all tests pass.